msavoury-carecloud/deepstream.io-website/src/tutorials/core/permissions-dynamic/readme.md

 ---
 Oh dear...permissions!
 Permissions are always super-hard to explain.
 I've read tutorials using The Simpsons, The Fellowship of the Ring and even the Olsen Twins to explain concepts like "access groups" and "right-inheritance".

-With deepstream, things can be equally tricky at times - but for different reasons.
-Deepstream is a realtime server.
+With deepstream, things can be equally tricky at times - but for different reasons. deepstream is a realtime server.
 And even its permissions can be - if you want them to be - shared with both clients and servers in realtime.

 The good news is that deepstream makes realtime permissions extremely easy using a permission language called "Valve".
 This tutorial assumes that you already know your way around Valve.
 If you haven't come across it yet, make sure to read the [Simple Valve](./permission-conf-simple/) and [Advanced Valve](./permission-conf-advanced/) tutorials first.